 In addition to cleaning, you should also lubricate your gears.
 A dry chain can cause unnecessary friction, which can wear your gears and reduce their lifespan.
 Applying chain lube regularly can help reduce friction and improve shifting performance.
 Be sure to choose the right type of lube that suits your riding style, riding environment, and climate.
 Finally, inspect your gears regularly for wear and tear and make any necessary adjustments or repairs.
 By taking care of your bike’s gears, you’ll ensure smooth and effortless shifting on your next mountain biking adventure.

-Related Post: How to Make an Awesome Mountain Bike Trail
+Related Post: How to Change a Mountain Bike Pedal: A Step-by-Step Guide

 Putting It All Together: Practice Drills for Mastering Gear Changes on Your Mountain Bike